MatheusNimp/Push_swap42/README.md

 # Push_Swap

 ## Description

-Push_Swap is a project from the 42 curriculum designed to test your understanding of algorithms and data manipulation.
+Push_Swap is a project from the 42 curriculum focused on algorithmic thinking, data structures, and optimization.
-The goal of the project is to sort a stack of integers in ascending order using a limited set of operations (`sa`, `sb`, `ss`, `pa`, `pb`, `ra`, `rb`, `rr`, `rra`, `rrb`, `rrr`) in the fewest moves possible.
+The objective is to sort a stack of integers in ascending order using a restricted set of operations (sa, sb, ss, pa, pb, ra, rb, rr, rra, rrb, rrr) while minimizing the total number of moves.

-In this implementation, the **Turkish Sort** algorithm was used to optimize the number of operations.
-The algorithm intelligently divides and orders elements, ensuring an efficient sorting process even with larger stacks.
+This implementation uses a Turkish Sort–inspired chunk-based algorithm for medium and large stacks, combined with dedicated optimized routines for small input sizes.

+Before sorting, all values are indexed according to their relative order.
+For large stacks, the algorithm:

+Divides the indexed values into dynamic chunks based on stack size.

+Pushes elements from stack A to stack B chunk by chunk, applying rotations to keep lower indices deeper in stack B.

+Pushes elements back to stack A by always selecting and positioning the maximum indexed value in stack B, ensuring efficient reconstruction of the sorted stack.

+For small stacks (2 to 5 elements), specialized sorting functions are used to guarantee the minimum number of operations.

+This approach provides good performance and scalability while respecting the constraints imposed by the Push_Swap project.

 ## Instructions
 ### Compilation